2021 Bangladesh anti-Modi protests: Deaths

-On 28 March, after the strike, Hefazat leaders claimed 17 people died across the country, with around 500 people receiving injuries during the protests, in a press conference.
-According to their claim 12 people died in Brahmanbaria, 4 at Hathazari in Chittagong and one at Signboard area in Narayanganj.
-Local news outlets, however, have reported 14 death counts as of March 28, 2021.
+On 28 March, after the strike, Hefazat leaders claimed in a press conference that 17 people had died across the country, with around 500 people receiving injuries during the protests.
+According to their claim, 12 people died in Brahmanbaria, four at Hathazari in Chittagong, and one at the Signboard area in Narayanganj.
+Local news outlets, however, have reported 14 deaths as of 28 March 2021.

 Arrests

-During and after the protests, opposition activists were detained and kept in secret detentions.
-According to the activists they were tortured in custody.
-Shakil Uzzaman and Mina Al Mamun, the joint-convenors of Bangladesh Chatra Odhikar Parishad, were picked up in suspicious circumstances from the capital Dhaka's Savar area on March 26.
-On the next day, the joint convenor of Bangladesh Jubo Odhikar Parishad, Nadim Hasan, was abducted from Lalbag area by people who identified themselves as police.
-Two leaders of the same organization were picked up respectively from Rajshahi and Sylhet reportedly by law enforcers and remained untraceable, on March 28.
+During and after the protests, opposition activists were detained and kept in undisclosed detention.
+According to the activists, they were tortured in custody.
+Shakil Uzzaman and Mina Al Mamun, the joint-convenors of Bangladesh Chhatra Odhikar Parishad, were picked up in suspicious circumstances from the capital Dhaka's Savar area on 26 March.
+On the next day, the joint convenor of Bangladesh Jubo Odhikar Parishad, Nadim Hasan, was abducted from the Lalbagh area by people who identified themselves as police.
+Two leaders of the same organisation were picked up, respectively, from Rajshahi and Sylhet, reportedly by law enforcers, and remained untraceable on 28 March.
 After more than 24 hours of detention at unknown places, Nadim Hasan, Shakil Uzzaman, Mina Al Mamun, and Md Mazharul Islam were placed in court and charged with violence.
-More than 100 Islamists were arrested by Bangladesh police during 12 April - 19 April over alleged participation in the violence.
+More than 100 Islamists were arrested by Bangladesh police during 12 April – 19 April over alleged participation in the violence.